homalg-project/HomalgProject.jl/docs/src/examples.md

 * IsAbelianCategory

 julia> Sh = CanonicalProjection( CohP1 )
-GAP: Embedding in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: #1
+GAP: Embedding in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: is_artinian

 julia> InstallFunctor( Sh, g"Sheafification" )

 julia> ψ = ApplyFunctor( Sh, ϕ )
-GAP: <A morphism in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: #1>
+GAP: <A morphism in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: is_artinian>

 julia> IsMonomorphism( ψ )
 false